Alcohol affects the chemical balance in your brain. It can change your mood, feelings and behaviour, in a positive or negative way.

 If you are worried about your alcohol use, take our alcohol test to find out what type of drinker you are.

 If you have an urge to drink, try to recognise how you are feeling, to see if there is a connection.

 It may also be triggered by the way you are feeling or something that’s happening in your life.

 Do not drink when you’re in a bad state of mind.
 Try to find a way to feel better before you have a drink.
 You could get some exercise or spend time with a hobby.

 Face your feelings.
 You can try and avoid them, but they will not go away unless you face them and find a way to deal with them.

 Look for real solutions and get professional support if you need to.

 As well as getting professional support, try to:

 - socialise with your friends away from the pub

 Look after your mental health.
-Spending time with people and getting exercise can help.
+Spending time with people and doing physical activity can help.